MatteoBriscini/WEB-TECHNOLOGIES-final-project/README.md

    END//
    DELIMITER ;
    ```
-   >**Note**: trigger_disable is a session variable, when multiple updates or delete occur is set to 1 to disable triggers.
-The triggers will be rehabilitated before the last query to verify the database status.
+   >**Note**: trigger_disable is a session variable, when multiple updates or deletes occur, is set to 1 to disable triggers.
+The triggers will be rehabilitated before the last query to verify the database consistency.